bsoist/labs/responsive/README.md

 Find the `div` selector in your CSS.
 You should see a rule that applies no border ( `border:none;` ).
 Change that to `border:solid;`

-View your page in a browser again and note the difference.
+View your page in the browser again and note the difference.

 The issue with the padding should be more obvious now.
 Fix it by applying the rule below in two places - 1) for the `.main` selector and 2) for the `.sidebar` selector.